IceHe/mac-conf/README.md

-# IceHe's Mac Confs

-Here are macOS configurations in directory `~`.
+IceHe's common configuration files in directory `~` on macOS.